kaidez/build-css-demo/screencast-notes.md

 * The catch with inline critical CSS is that it doesn't cache since it's in the HTML page.

 * show col-md-4, then show that it's gone after outputting w/ outputCss

-"When you want to be fast, you have to give up the things slowing you down."
-Addy Osmani